Parents in are going to need to save a couple of slices of the Thanksgiving turkey for the lunch box since their kids will be heading to school on .

 Nov.
 28 officially became a make-up day in East Penn as a result of a vote at last night’s school board meeting.

-Superintendent of Schools Thomas L. Seidenberger said that he and his team had spent the better part of the last three weeks getting the opinions of administrators and teachers in the district.
+Superintendent of Schools Thomas L. Seidenberger said that he and his team had spent the better part of the last three weeks .
 “The consensus is, ‘let’s make up the days before we move into the winter months,’” Seidenberger said.

 Seidenberger told the board that the district had learned “through informal channels” that the Pennsylvania Department of Education (PA DOE) was not going to excuse East Penn from the second of two days of school missed during the first week of school due to flooded roadways.